 What separates the theatre videography of VideOccasions from the work of other videographers is the years of experience our staff has working in professional theatre production.
 Judy and Jack began working in the professional theatre in 1951, and they both have advanced degrees in theatre production.
 Both worked extensively in the commercial theatre, Judy as a theatrical lighting designer and scenic artist, Jack as a director and stage manager.
 Jack taught acting, directing, critical theory and theatre history for over 30 years at the University of Washington.
 Dan, who shoots and edits with us from time to time, began performing in the theatre at the age of 12.
-Now, 30 years later, he works full-time as a theatrical and film makeup artist and Technical Director for the Burien Performing Arts Center.
+Now, 35 years later, he has worked full-time as a theatrical wig-maker and film and theatre makeup artist and and as Technical Director for the Burien Performing Arts Center.

 When we come to a dress rehearsal -- which we do for every show we tape -- we're watching your production as theatre professionals, then assessing how best in our role as video professionals to tape the performance in order to capture the directorial, performance and design values you've worked so hard to accomplish.

 We shoot test footage so we can set up our cameras to best capture the lighting of your show, and consult with your audio engineer so we can capture the sounds of the show on the night of performance.
 Back in our studio we plan how we'll shoot the show -- who will take close-ups, who will handle the long shots, how we will resolve difficult compositions.

 Recording the Performance